jimmythongtran/holbertonschool-low_level_programming/0x12-more_singly_linked_lists/README.md

 **6. Pop**<br>
 Write a function that deletes the head node of a listint_t linked list, and returns the head node's data (n).<br>
 **7. Get node at index**<br>
-Write a function that returns the nth node of a listint_t linked list.
+Write a function that returns the nth node of a listint_t linked list.<br>
 **8. Sum list**<br>
 Write a function that returns the sum of all the data (n) of a listint_t linked list.